JoanBarduena/VideogameEngines/README.md

 - Maintain LShift to duplicate movement speed
 - Windows can be closed and docked in different positions.
 - To reopen them go to "View" on the top menu bar and search the window's name.

+### Hierarchy
-- Delete to delete a game object selected.
+- DeleteKey to delete a game object selected.
+- Select a gameObject and right click to create a UI child.
+- Select an Image or Button and drop a Texture on the engine.

 ## External Libraries in Use